Metric | Description | Other Names/Notes |

 A first step in understanding our model can be done with summary statistics, typically called metrics.
 Regression and classification have different metrics for assessing model performance.
 We want to give you a sample of some of the more common ones, but we also want to acknowledge that there are many more that you can use, and any might be useful.
 We would always recommend looking at a few different metrics for any given model to get a better sense of how your model is performing.

 Table 4.1 illustrates some of the most commonly used performance metrics.
 Just because these are popular or applicable for your situation, doesn’t mean they are the only ones you can or even should use.
 Nothing keeps you from using more than one metric for assessment, and in fact, it is often a good idea to do so.
-You should have a working knowledge of these.
+In general though, you should have a working knowledge of these, as you will likely come across them even if you don’t use them all the time.

 4.2.1 Regression metrics